djalbat/reaction/README.md

 ## Installation

-There is no [npm](https://www.npmjs.com/) quite yet.
-Please use [git](https://git-scm.com/) for now:
+There is no [npm](https://www.npmjs.com/) packge quite yet.
+Please use [git](https://git-scm.com/):

     git clone https://github.com/djalbat/Reaction.git

 Launch the `example.html` file in the `docs` folder.
 This references the `example.js` file which loads the browserified distribution file and invokes the example app, such as it is.
-This indirection is because the `app.js` file contains [JSX](https://facebook.github.io/jsx/) and therefore needs to be built along with the library files, at least for now.
+This indirection is because the `app.js` file contains [JSX](https://facebook.github.io/jsx/) and so needs to be built along with the library files for now.

 ## Usage

-There is a working example in the aforementioned `app.js` file in the `docs` directory.
+There is a working example in the `app.js` file in the `docs` directory.
 To compile this, install the necessary npm modules...

     npm install